Level Four Large Etf Technical Analysis

 Level Four Large Backtested Returns

-Level Four Large has Sharpe Ratio of close to zero, which conveys that the entity had a close to zero % return per unit of risk over the last 3 months.
-Level Four exposes twenty-nine different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please verify Level Four's Mean Deviation of 0.7233, downside deviation of 1.13, and Risk Adjusted Performance of 0.0278 to check out the risk estimate we provide.
-The etf secures a Beta (Market Risk) of 1.01, which conveys a somewhat significant risk relative to the market.
+Level Four Large has Sharpe Ratio of -0.037, which conveys that the entity had a -0.037 % return per unit of risk over the last 3 months.
+Level Four exposes twenty-three different technical indicators, which can help you to evaluate volatility embedded in its price movement.
+Please verify Level Four's Risk Adjusted Performance of (0.07), mean deviation of 0.7656, and Standard Deviation of 0.9963 to check out the risk estimate we provide.
+The etf secures a Beta (Market Risk) of 0.94, which conveys possible diversification benefits within a given portfolio.
 Level Four returns are very sensitive to returns on the market.
 As the market goes up or down, Level Four is expected to follow.

 Auto-correlation

-Level Four Large has almost perfect reverse predictability.
-Overlapping area represents the amount of predictability between Level Four time series from 27th of October 2025 to 11th of December 2025 and 11th of December 2025 to 25th of January 2026.
+Level Four Large has good reverse predictability.
+Overlapping area represents the amount of predictability between Level Four time series from 17th of November 2025 to 1st of January 2026 and 1st of January 2026 to 15th of February 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Level Four Large price movement.
-The serial correlation of -0.78 indicates that around 78.0% of current Level Four price fluctuation can be explain by its past prices.
+The serial correlation of -0.51 indicates that about 51.0% of current Level Four price fluctuation can be explain by its past prices.

 Residual Average0.0